romelt777/Tiny-App-Project/readme.md

 ## Getting Started

--Install all dependencies (using 'npm install' command).\
+- Install all dependencies (using 'npm install' command).\
--Run the development web server using the 'npm start' command.
+- Run the development web server using the 'npm start' command.
+- Open localhost:8080